Explore one of last great secrets of Georgian mountains.

-June-October should be considered safe limits for ordinary trekkers, with optimum season July-September.
+Mid June to early October should be considered safe limits for ordinary trekkers, with optimum season July-September.

 Several other routes can be considered for a visit to Akhalchala.
 The classic route described below does a loop between villages of Kulbaki and Lukhvano.
 However, it is also possible to close the loop at either one of these villages (which is often more comfortable from the perspective of logistics), or to simply do half the loop from Lukhvano to Akhalchala and turn back (the easiest variant with limited views).
 More adventurous trekkers can extend their journey by heading up Askhi massif, offering the possibility to trek to Balda in Samegrelo, Gordi in Imereti, or Zubi in Lechkhumi, or by striking out towards the pasture-resort Lebarde and the "Small Tobavarchkhili" lakes in Samegrelo (not the famous Tobavarchkhili Lake, but some others with the same name) – from which paths extend to Doberazeni in Samegrelo and Kheledi in Lower Svaneti.
-The Askhi and Lebarde routes both branch off from the Akhalchala route in the forest above Kulbaki.
+The Askhi massif crossing and Lebarde lakes routes both branch off from the Akhalchala route in the forest above Kulbaki.

 Which way to hike: